pavanaj/CSE3311-Group4/README.md

 * Ethan Duff
 * Kevin Williams

+## Tools & Libraries Used
+* MySQL
+* HTML & CSS
+* Python - Flask, Jinja2

-## Current Status
+## Current Status - Iteration 3
-  Iteration 2
-  * Finished Tutorial 1
+* Finalized DB Schema
-  * Finalized DB, mock data ready to use
+* Mock data ready to use to test
-  * Website structure is ready to use
+* Website completed
-  * Working on python integration
+* Application-MySQL integration completed

+## Features
+* Streamline the asset management system currently in place at the UTA CSE department.
+* The system will have the ability to access individual asset and custodian records, accounting information and off-campus checkouts.
+* Simple and clean UI for non-technical personnel to make changes to the database.